jack3898/jack3898/README.md

-# Y'ello!

-My name is Jack Wright, and I work full time as a web developer.
-This account is my personal account, and won't show any professional projects.

-I definitely need to try and spice up this about me section.
-I'll do that later. 😂

-## Skills
+## Me!

-I am predominently a web developer.
+I am predominantly a web developer.
 Websites are my thing!

-I can write a website full-stack with React or Angular, and also have experience with SQL databases.

-I enjoy coding in my free time sometimes!
-You can see what I work on in the pinned section.
+I do all sorts, from front-end to back-end, and everything in between.
+TypeScript is my speciality, but I also dabble in some Rust occasionally. 😄

+The projects you'll find here are mostly just for fun, and are usually just me messing around with something new.
+I'm always looking to learn new things, and I'm always looking for new projects to work on.
+Usually, the projects I work on are just for me, but I share them in case someone else finds them useful.

+My full-time occupation is writing software for the UK healthcare sector (NHS) with Docker, React, TypeScript, GraphQL, MongoDB, and Node.js.
+I enjoy it a lot!